LunarMoonDLCT/GalaxiXClientInstaller/README.md

 Click -> [**here**](https://github.com/LunarMoonDLCT/GalaxyClientInstaller/releases/latest) <- to download the latest version.
 ---
-# ✨ Galaxy Client Installer
+# ✨ GalaxiX Client Installer

-This is a simple Java-based installer for the Galaxy Client Minecraft.
+This is a simple Java-based installer for the GalaxiX Client Minecraft.
 It downloads the Galaxy Client from GitHub and installs it directly into your minecraft directory.

 ---